reactjs/react.dev/content/docs/hooks-reference.md

 If no array is provided, a new value will be computed whenever a new function instance is passed as the first argument.
 (With an inline function, on every render.)

+**Don't rely on `useMemo` for correctness.** React treats it as an optimization hint and does not *guarantee* to retain the memoized value.
+For example, React may choose to "forget" some previously memoized values to free memory, and recalculate them on next render.

 > Note
 >
 > The array of inputs is not passed as arguments to the function.
 Conceptually, though, that's what they represent: every value referenced inside the function should also appear in the inputs array.
 In the future, a sufficiently advanced compiler could create this array automatically.